chora-io/mods/validator/README.md

 # validator

-The `validator` module enables proof-of-authority consensus.
+The `validator` module enables a framework for validators.